-Lemongrass Essential Oil is a fresh smelling oil that can be used with success for fighting jet lag, cellulite, revitalizing a tired body and mind, as well as keeping the family pet free of fleas and ticks.
+Lemongrass Essential Oil is a fresh smelling oil that can be used with success for fighting jet lag, cellulite, revitalizing a tired body and mind.

 Lemongrass Essential Oil has a lemony, sweet smell and is dark yellow to amber and reddish in color, with a watery viscosity.

 It is a perennial fast-growing aromatic grass, growing to about 1 meter (3 feet) high with long, thin leaves and grows wild in India.
 It produces a network of roots and rootlets that rapidly exhaust the soil.
 In India it is known as ‘choomana poolu’ and is also referred to as ‘Indian Verbena’ or ‘Indian Melissa oil’ and used in Ayurvedic medicine to help bring down fevers and treat infectious illnesses.